OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     =CONTOSO.ADD42(1,2)
     ```

 The `ADD42` custom function adds 42 to the two numbers that you specify as input parameters.
 Typing `=CONTOSO.ADD42(1,2)` should produce the result **45** in the cell after you press enter.
-When you type the formula   press enter

 ## Create a custom function that requests data from the web